turbot/steampipe-plugin-servicenow/docs/tables/servicenow_sn_chg_rest_change_task.md

 ```

 ### How many change tasks have been assigned to each user and what is their average priority?
+Explore the distribution of task assignments and understand the average priority level assigned to each user.
+This can help in assessing workload and task importance in a team.

 ```sql
 select